Edit on GitHub

 Extrinsic Camera Calibration

-1. Open a new terminal on Remote PC and launch Gazebo.
+1. Open a new terminal on the Remote PC and launch Gazebo.

 $ roslaunch turtlebot3_gazebo turtlebot3_autorace_2020.launch